In This Article

 - Mild indigestion (stomach aches) — doctors may recommend that you take aspirin with food to lessen your chances of digestive problems.

-- Bleed more easily — Aspirin is a blood thinner, which means that your body will have trouble producing platelets for clotting.
+- Higher risk for bleeding — Aspirin is a blood thinner, which means that your body will have trouble producing platelets for clotting.
 Individuals taking aspirin could have nosebleeds, bruise more quickly, or bleed for a longer than expected time when cut.

 - Red, blistered, and peeling skin